Introduction

 3-Extensive Stage: Cancer may have spread widely from the originally affected lung to the other lung, lymph nodes on the opposite side of the chest, or distant organs.

-By understanding the stage of lung cancer, doctors can create a personalized treatment plan tailored to the specific needs of each patient.
+By understanding the stage of lung cancer, doctors can create a personalized treatment plan tailored to each patient’s specific needs.

 Early-stage cancers offer more treatment options and potentially better outcomes compared to advanced stages.